Combodo/iTop/CONTRIBUTING.md

 * 🐛 bug fix
 * 🌐 translation / i18n / l10n
+* 🚸 enhancement

-If you want to implement a **new feature**, please [create a corresponding issue](https://github.com/Combodo/iTop/issues) for review.
+But before creating a PR, please [create a corresponding issue][itop-issues] for review.
 We should review within two weeks, and get back to you to indicate if we're interested in your proposal or not.
+If you don't create an issue, you won't know if we're interested in your contribution, and you may spend time coding something that won't be accepted.
-If you ever want to begin implementation, do so in a fork, and add a link to the corresponding commits in the ticket.
+If you ever want to begin implementation, do so in a fork, and add a link to the corresponding commits in the issue.

 For all **security related subjects**, please see our [security policy](SECURITY.md).